 To be eligible for the Carer Allowance:

-• Both you and the person you care must be Australian residents, currently living in Australia.
+- Both you and the person you care for must be Australian residents, currently living in Australia.

 The Carer Allowance was not previously income and assets tested.
 However recent amendments introduced a fixed and non-indexed family income test of $250 000 per annum for Carer Allowance and Carer Allowance (child) Health Care Card only claimants, to apply to singles and couples from 20 September 2018.
 Carer Allowance is not taxed.
 Working or studying will not normally affect your eligibility.

 If you’re providing care to someone 16 or older

 Carer Allowance is $144.80 each fortnight.
 There is no Health Care Card for the person you provide care for.

 If you’re providing care for a child under 16

 - for a child with higher needs: $144.80 each fortnight and a Health Care Card for the child

 - for a child with lower needs: a Health Care Card for the child.

 If you share care of the child and the other parent is not your partner: